alexlance/newrelic-monitor/README.md

 New Relic recently retired the Servers component of their monitoring product.
 Presumably to encourage adoption of their Infrastructure section.

-This small binary can be executed and will parse a `/etc/newrelic/nrsysmond.cfg` file for a New Relic `license_key` field.
+This small binary can be executed and requires the environment variable NEWRELIC\_TOKEN to be set.

 It will check system metrics like CPU, Disk, Memory and Swap and report them back to New Relic once per minute.